Bazaar Khan El Khalili: The Famous Cairo Market You NEED to See to Believe! (2025)

 Today, it’s Egypt’s most famous market and one of the busiest in the Middle East.

-Even if shopping isn’t your thing, the buzzing energy and stunning Mamluk-style architecture make it one of the top things to do in Cairo.
+Even if shopping isn’t your thing, the buzzing atmosphere and stunning Mamluk-style architecture make it absolutely worth a visit!

 Love history?
 Don’t miss my guide to visiting Coptic Cairo to dive into Egypt’s rich Christian heritage!